Veterans Launching Ventures Certificate Course

 The certificate is offered in one of two formats: blended or online.

-- Blended (or hybred) instruction is offered for a duration of 10 weeks in either the spring semester from March to May, or the fall semester from October to December.
+- Blended (or hybrid) instruction is offered in either the spring semester or the fall semester.
 All study materials are available online, and all homework is submitted online.
-In-person workshops are held bi-weekly on campus.
+In-person workshops are held on campus.

 - The online version of the course is offered in the winter intersession from January to March and has no in-person meetings.
-All study is completed online for a duration of eight weeks.
+All study is completed online.
 The curriculum is the same for both formats.

 What is the cost?